betterwithdata/dnikit/docs/introspectors/data_introspection/dataset_report.rst

 Saving and Loading
 ------------------
-To save the report, call :func:`to_disk() <dnikit.introspectors.DatasetReport.to_disk>` on the report object.
+To save the report, call :func:`to_disk() <deepview.introspectors.DatasetReport.to_disk>` on the report object.
-To load a saved report, use :func:`DatasetReport.from_disk(filepath) <dnikit.introspectors.DatasetReport.from_disk>`.
+To load a saved report, use :func:`DatasetReport.from_disk(filepath) <deepview.introspectors.DatasetReport.from_disk>`.

 Config Options
 --------------

-Dataset Report's :func:`introspect <dnikit.introspectors.DatasetReport.introspect>`
+Dataset Report's :func:`introspect <deepview.introspectors.DatasetReport.introspect>`
-method has a parameter :code:`config` that accepts a :class:`ReportConfig <dnikit.introspectors.ReportConfig>` object.
+method has a parameter :code:`config` that accepts a :class:`ReportConfig <deepview.introspectors.ReportConfig>` object.
 The config can be used to run only a subset of introspectors.
 For instance, to run only duplicates analysis:

 .. code-block:: python

-    from dnikit.introspectors import DatasetReport, ReportConfig
+    from deepview.introspectors import DatasetReport, ReportConfig

     config = ReportConfig(
         projection=None,